 However, by God's grace it is possible to live victoriously even in such a difficult marriage.
-But to do so requires very careful obedience to God's rules.
+But to do so requires careful obedience to God's rules.
 Wonderfully, God has given us His rules and principles so that even in the most trying circumstances we can experience the blessings of obedience.
-Those blessings include not only the comforting knowledge that we are living in the will of God, but they sometimes include the salvation of the unsaved spouse as well.
+Those blessings only include not comforting knowledge that we are living in the will of God, but they sometimes include the the salvation of unsaved spouse as well.

-But now we will look at some other questions that often arise in Christian circles.
-For example, isn't it true that when we become a Christian old things have passed away and all things have become new?
-Doesn't this imply that if I was divorced before I was saved, now that I am saved I, as a new creature, am free to remarry?
+But now we will look at some other questions that often arise in Christian circles. example, isn't it true that when we become a Christian old things have passed away and all things have become new?
+Doesn't this imply that if I was divorced before I was saved now that I am saved I, as a new creature, am free to remarry?
 And what am I to do if I become saved after I have already married a second time?
 Let's conclude our study by examining such questions.